zeek/packages/README.rst

    it somewhere else, you could use a domain name or organization name for the directory.
 #.
 Put a `package index file`_ within the directory you just made.
-   See the `Suggested Package Tags`_ section for ideas in what to put in the package index ``tags`` field.
+   See the `Suggested Package Tags`_ section for ideas on what to put in the package index ``tags`` field.
 #.
 Commit/push the changes you made to your fork.
 #.
 Submit a *pull request*.